-2 Timothy 2:1-2
+2 Timothy 2:1-26

-So you, my child, be strong in the grace that is in Christ Jesus.
-And entrust what you heard me say in the presence of many others as witnesses to faithful people who will be competent to teach others as well.

 Introduction

 It is a scientific fact—a cell that does not reproduce will die.
 Think about it.
 When the members of a family cease to procreate, the family name and lineage dies.
 It is no different in the spiritual realm.
 A church that stops reproducing will die.
 A Christian who goes to the grave never having reproduced another Christian will not be a part of carrying on God’s family name.
 It dies with them.
 It is not our name that God is interested in; it is His!
 The life-giving message that ensures this happens is found in Jesus’ words: Make Disciples.